Gunshot detection technology ShotSpotter soars 26% in public debut

 But they are optimistic they will expand to more cities, because clearly “gun violence is a fairly big problem in the U.S. and globally,” said Clark.
 “We want to continue to invest in customer success,” he said.

 The largest stakeholders are Lauder Partners, Motorola Solutions and Claremont Creek Ventures.
-The Mountain View, CA.-based company previously raised at least $67 million in funding.
+The Mountain View, Calif.-based company previously raised at least $67 million in funding.

 0